 We are committed to church planting, and raising up well-equipped church planting leaders.

 Every ANiC congregation is expected to be thinking about planting another congregation out of their church family.
 Ultimately, by the grace of God, ANiC intends to plant a church in every major city across Canada.
 To help us achieve these ambitious church planting goals, we have partnered with the church planting network Multiply (formerly C2C Network).
-You can learn more about C2C’s 10 Best Practices intended eliminate church plant failure.
+You can learn more about C2C’s 10 Best Practices intended to eliminate church plant failure on their website.

 Writing for a C2C publication, Bishop Charlie Masters stated: